-Certificate in Transportation Systems: This is an interdisciplinary program administered by the USC Department of Civil Engineering, open to graduate-level students campus-wide, combining engineering with policy, planning, and project management.
-During the reporting period, three students were enrolled.
+Certificate in Transportation Systems: This is an interdisciplinary program administered by the USC Department of Civil Engineering, open to graduate-level student campus-wide, combining engineering with policy, planning, and project management.
+During the reporting period, six students were enrolled.